Being young in Europe today - family and society

 The ability of families to plan whether or not to have children and when to have them is fundamental.
 Yet, family planning remains a neglected public health priority and unmet needs for contraception and advice lead to unintended pregnancies which may impact upon lives and well-being.

-In 2015, there were in excess of 780 000 legally induced abortions in the 20 EU Member States for which data are available (based on latest data available between 2010 and 2015).
-This figure marks a reduction of 41 % when compared with the 1.2 million abortions that were registered in 2005 (in 22 Member States, based on data available for 2005 or the nearest year between 2003 and 2007).
+In 2018, there were 455 000 legally induced abortions in the 16 EU Member States for which data are available.
+This figure marked a reduction of 46 % when compared with the 664 000 abortions that were registered in 2008 (in the 16 Member States for which data are available for both reference years).

-While most pregnancy terminations in 2005 and 2015 concerned young women under the age of 30, the most recent data suggests that there has been a decrease in abortions performed on girls aged under 20.
-For instance, in the United Kingdom in 2005 more than 21 % of all legal abortions concerned teenagers (less than 20 years old), a share that had fallen to 17.1 % by 2012.
-A similar downward development was observed in 13 of the other 14 Member States for which data are available in both parts of Figure 11, the one exception being Hungary where the share increased from 11.9 % in 2005 to 13.6 % in 2015 (see Figures 11a and 11b).
-Particularly large falls in the share of teenage abortions between 2005 and 2015 were recorded in Finland (down 8.0 points), Latvia (down 6.2 points), Estonia (down 5.5 points between 2007 and 2015) and Germany (down 4.6 points).
+While most pregnancy terminations in 2008 and 2018 concerned young women under the age of 30 years, the most recent data suggests that there has been a decrease in abortions performed on girls aged under 20 years.
+For instance, in Estonia and in Finland, the share of all legal abortions that concerned teenagers (less than 20 years old) fell by 11.0 and 9.2 points.
+A similar (but less marked) downward development was observed in 12 of the other 13 Member States for which data are available in both parts of Figure 10, the one exception being Hungary where the share increased from 12.2 % in 2008 to 13.4 % in 2018.

 Foreign-born children and young people in the EU